features and to analyse our traffic. We also share information about your use of our site with our

 required when doing business in a new state.

-design firm licenses renew on an annual or biennial basis depending on the state: Florida, Oklahoma, and
+Interior design firm licenses renew on an annual or biennial basis depending on the jurisdiction:

 In addition to these structured renewal events, firms must often report address, contact information,